Santhosh231401094/Swiggy-Food-Delivery-End-to-End-Incremental-Data-Engineering-Project/README.md

 Instead of a simple one-time data load, this solution implements a Medallion Architecture (Bronze → Silver → Gold) along with an Incremental Loading pattern to ensure only new records are processed, improving performance, scalability, and cost efficiency.

+## Problem Statement

+Food delivery platforms generate large volumes of transactional data, including order details, delivery times, customer ratings, and location information.
+However, this data is often used only for reporting purposes and does not directly support operational decision-making.

+As a result, issues such as delivery delays, low-performing restaurants, and demand fluctuations are not identified proactively, leading to poor customer experience and inefficient operations.

+This project addresses this gap by building an end-to-end data engineering pipeline using Microsoft Fabric and implementing a decision-support layer that transforms analytical insights into actionable recommendations for improving delivery efficiency, service quality, and overall platform performance.

 ## 🏗️ Data Architecture

 The project follows the Medallion Architecture.